eswarachitimi/Mulesoft/Anypoint Platform/Mule Soft Deployment Models.md

 ## Mule Soft Deployment Options

-Mule applications that run in the `Anypoint Studio` or `Anypoint Code Builder` IDEs deploy to an embedded test server in within the IDE.
+Mule applications that run in the `Anypoint Studio` or `Anypoint Code Builder` IDEs deploy to an embedded test server within the IDE.
 When we create `Mule applications` using Anypoint Studio or Anypoint Code Builder, we must deploy them using one of the deployment options supported by `Anypoint Runtime Manager`.

 A Deployment model defines the cloud services you are consuming and the responsibility model for who manages them.